 The VCC pin is connected to the main supply voltage.
 During operation, the current drawn by the module can vary by some orders of magnitude.
-For this reason, it is important that the supply circuitry be able to support the peak power for a short time (see the ZED-F9R Data sheet [1] for specification).
+For this reason, it is important that the supply circuitry be able to support the peak power for a short time (see the applicable data sheet [1] for specification).